Queerness from London to Seoul

 Tom

-The final celebration of Queer identity which, opened this spring is my own personal favourite and is called Tom, co-created and staged by dance and music duo Bullyache at London’s Yard Theatre.
-Tom is part of the theatre’s Now 23 festival.
-The dance company Bullyache, could best be described, as a mix between dance legend Michael Clark and 90’s techno heroes The Prodigy.
+The final celebration of queer identity to open this spring—and perhaps my personal favorite—is Tom, a bold and exhilarating new work co-created and staged by dance and music duo Bullyache at London’s Yard Theatre.
+Presented as part of the theatre’s Now 23 festival, Tom is a rich, genre-defying performance that defies easy categorisation.

 Follow Us